Repaying an overpayment

 Have you received an invoice for overpaid housing benefit?

 If you have received an invoice for overpaid housing benefit and are unable to pay it in full straight away you must make an arrangement to pay us.
-You can start this process by contacting the Overpayment Recovery Officer to discuss a repayment plan.
-You may be asked to use our online budgeting tool to assist with calculating what you should pay.
+You can start this process by contacting the Revenues Team to discuss a repayment plan.
+You may be asked to complete an income and expenditure form to assist with calculating what you should pay.
+Complete an income and expenditure form

 Once a repayment plan has been agreed full details will be confirmed in writing.
 It is important to maintain payments to avoid further recovery action.
 Find out how to pay.